Cognifide/bobcat-archetype-bdd/README.md

 # Bobcat Archetype BDD

 ## Summary
-This project is Maven archetype for Bobcat using BDD Test.
+This project is Maven archetype for Bobcat using BDD tests.
 It contains simple test and hooks for actions required on beginning and end of test.

 ## Prerequisites
 * JDK 8